mswjs/interceptors/README.md

 - `XMLHttpRequest`
 - `fetch`

-Once patched, it provides an interface to execute an arbitrary logic upon any outgoing request using a request middleware function.

-- Bypasses all requests by default, so your network channel is not affected.
-- Handles an abstract response object returned from the request middleware as an actual response for the occurred request (taking into account the difference in constructing a response for different clients).
+Once patched, it provisions the interception of requests and normalizes them to something called _isomorphic request instances_.
+That normalization ensures the same request handling for the consumer of the library, while requests originating from different modules may differ internally.

+In its mocking phase, this library accepts an _isomorphic response instance_ that describes a module-agnostic mocked response.
+This allows you to respond to requests issued by different modules using the same response instance.

 ## What this library doesn't do